-Minimum Required for Degree: 42 cred lits 5 cg. cc
+Minimum Required for Degree: 42 credits

 Additional Content Course Requirements: All students will undergo a transcript analysis to ensure content requirements for licensure have been met as set forth by the Iowa Board of Educational Examiners.
 In some cases, students may need additional coursework to overcome identified deficiencies.
 Morningside University advisors work closely with students to develop a program of study that includes both required education courses and supplemental content courses as needed.